Kentik Detect for Kentik Site Reliability

 Troubleshooting Our SaaS… With Our Own Platform

 Effective Site Reliability practices include monitoring and alerting to improve incident response.
-Here at Kentik, we use a microservices architecture for our production Software as a Service (SaaS) platform, and we also happen to have a great solution for monitoring and alerting about the performance that kind of application.
-In this post we’ll take four real incidents that occurred in our environment, and we’ll look at how we use Kentik Detect — “drinking our own champagne” — to monitor our stack and respond to operational issues.
+Here at Kentik, we use a microservices architecture for our production Software as a Service (SaaS) platform, and we also happen to have a great solution for monitoring and alerting about the performance of that kind of application.
+In this post, we’ll take four real incidents that occurred in our environment, and we’ll look at how we use Kentik Detect — “drinking our own champagne” — to monitor our stack and respond to operational issues.

 Our first incident manifested as an inability to push code to a repository.
 The build system reported: Unexpected status code : Quota Exceeded, and our initial troubleshooting revealed that it couldn’t connect to the Google GCE-hosted container registry, gcr.io.
 But the GCE admin console showed no indication of quota being exceeded, errors, expired certification, or any other cause.